AhmedElsherbini/Mutations_stats-and-plot/README.md

 No problem

-Then, we will consider the most common (base/aa) as the reference.
-We just do not provide  <code>-r</code> argument.
+Then,we do not provide <code>-r</code> argument.
+And we will consider the most common (base/aa) as the reference.

 ```bash
 python mut_stats_plot.py -i test.afa -f fasta